 Historic Connecticut is full of legends, haunted houses and spooky stories.
 Every fall it offers tons of activities for the scariest holiday of the year, like terrifying attractions, hayrides, cemetery tours, family Halloween festivals, and outdoor costume parades.

-The Annual Kent Pumpkin Run is a traditional 5-mile (8-kilometre) race that takes place in Kent, CT, every October.
+The Annual Kent Pumpkin Run is a traditional 5-mi (8-km) race that takes place in Kent, CT, every October.
 The classical run offers an incredible fall foliage experience showcasing the beauty of New England during the change of seasons.
 The easy scenic course starts and finishes at Kent Green in front of Town Hall.
 The run is certified by USA Track and Field.

 The Zombie Fashion Show is an annual Halloween spectacle in Putnam, Connecticut.
 A fun-filled event attracts many participants and spectators.
 You can come dressed up to participate in the Zombie Fashion show or just watch.
 The event is held at Rotary Park, and there is much entertainment to be offered, such as the Halloween party with a DJ and the First Fridays in Downtown Putnam CT event.